 This test to screen for bone loss (osteopenia and osteoporosis) should be done at age 65.
 It is not recommended sooner unless there are significant risk factors other than age alone.
 If the first DEXA is normal, it is very unlikely that osteoporosis will develop over the following 10 year period.

-Initial screening colonoscopy is recommended for everyone at the age of 50, and sooner if indicated because of a positive family history in a parent or sibling.
+Initial screening colonoscopy is now recommended for everyone at the age of 45, and sooner if indicated because of a positive family history in a parent or sibling.
 The frequency of later colonoscopy screening is then individualized based on the findings at the initial study and family history.
+Until recently, the age to start was 50, so please check with your insurance company to confirm coverage for the procedure.

-Because diabetes, high cholesterol and thyroid dysfunction are so common, regular labwork is recommended as follows:
+Because high cholesterol, thyroid dysfunction and diabetes are so common, regular labwork is recommended in the absence of any symptoms as follows:

 cholesterol testing every 5 years as of age 45,